 There are two main reasons that most people would add a switch to an electrical outlet: to either switch that outlet (or half of it, anyway) or to add a light somewhere.
 This article will assume that the first is the reason you are reading this: you want to switch that outlet on and off.

-Switched outlets are very common in modern construction of new homes - it is much cheaper for the builder to add a switch than it is to add a switch plus a ceiling electrical box plus a light fixture.
+Switched outlets are very common in the modern construction of new homes.
+It is much cheaper for a builder to add a switch than it is to add a switch plus a ceiling electrical box plus a light fixture.
 The new owner is expected to use a lamp to light the room rather than a ceiling light.

-Switching an outlet yourself will do that as well; allow the homeowner to switch a lamp from a convenient location rather than unplugging it or switching it off at the lamp.
-It is also possible to plug such things as TV sets, computer or other "vampire" appliances into that switched outlet, saving electricity over time by turning those appliances completely off.
-Not a bad idea, plus it protects sensitive electronics from voltage spikes due to lightning or utility problems.
+Switching an outlet yourself will allow you to switch a lamp from a convenient location rather than unplugging it or switching it off at the lamp.
+It is also possible to plug such things as TV sets, computers, or other "vampire" appliances into a switched outlet, saving electricity over time by turning those appliances completely off.
+Not a bad idea.
+Plus, it protects sensitive electronics from voltage spikes due to lightning or utility problems.

 Similarly, a 20 amp circuit requires #12 wire while a 15 amp circuit may use either #14 or #12 wire (although #14 is cheaper and easier to use).
 You will need 3 conductor wire, typically labeled either 14/3 or 12/3 depending on size; it will have 3 insulated wires plus a bare grounding wire.
 Make sure that you have enough wire to reach to either the attic or crawl space, across to the wall where the new switch is to be located and down to the switch.
 Measure carefully and add ten feet or so; better to have too much than too little.

 You will need an "old work" box for the switch and almost certainly another one to replace the one the outlet is in, along with a small handful of wire staples to fasten the wire to rafters or joists with.
 A few wire nuts will be useful, and you will need a cover plate for the new switch.